paplhjak/Facial-Age-Estimation-Benchmark/doc/using_the_repository.md

 Once you have installed the packages and activated the `age_conda_env` environment, you can run the project by executing the relevant scripts.

+In case you decide to reproduce the results, you may find the resnet50 model pretrained on IMDB-Clean at the following [link](https://paplham.cloud/index.php/s/TmtPyz4ABkYkL7E).

 # Pipeline

 In this document, we describe the pipeline of obtaining and preprocessing the data, defining the experiment configuration file and training the models.